RedHope/angular-styleguide/a1/README.md

 ### Layout
 ###### [Style [Y151](#style-y151)]

+    // TODO: Revisit this.
+Gather more views maybe?
   - Place components that define the overall layout of the application in a folder named `layout`.
 These may include a shell view and controller may act as the container for the app, navigation, menus, content areas, and other regions.

     *Why?*: Organizes all layout in a single place re-used throughout the application.